-Certified staff members will be required to arrive at 7:15 a.m. and are eligible to leave for the day at 3:10 p.m.
+Certified staff members are required to sign in on the attendance sheet in the office.
+Due to the early start to the day at Tri-City, certified staff members will be required to arrive at 7:15 a.m. and are eligible to leave for the day at 3:10 p.m.
 This 45 minute report time is per the Haysville Negotiated Agreement.
 Also per the Negotiated Agreement, certified employees are entitled to a 25 minute duty free lunch.
 Teachers are expected to be available to students, parents, fellow teachers and the administrator during the 30 minute block of time at the end of the day.
 There are occasions of emergency when a teacher will need to leave early.
 Please check with the administrator/administrative designee prior to leaving early on any day.

-Classified staff members that are 35 hour employees.
-The scheduled times begin at 7:30 a.m. and ends at 2:30 p.m.
-Some classified staff members that are 40 hour employees are expected to begin their day at 7:00 a.m. and leave at 3:00 p.m. (unless other arrangements have been made).
+Classified staff members that are 35 hour employees are given specific schedules that are staggered to meet the needs of students, both in the morning and in the afternoon.
+Scheduled times begin either at 7:30 a.m. and end at 2:30 p.m.
+OR start at 7:40 a.m. and end the day at 2:40 p.m.
+Classified staff members that are 40 hour employees are expected to begin their day at 7:00 a.m. and leave at 3:00 p.m. (unless other arrangements have been made).
 Due to the nature of the Tri-City students and the fact that the classified staff usually have supervisory duties during lunch, classified employees are paid for all of the time they are in attendance for the day.

-Classified staff members will clock in and out using the time clock in the workroom located just off the office.
-Adjustments will not be made to compensate for a late morning arrival; nor will employees work extra time without prior approval by the building administrator/administrative designee who will consult with the Special Education Director.
+Classified staff members will clock in and out using the time clock in the office.
+Adjustments will not be made to compensate for a late morning arrival.
+Classified employees may not work extra time without prior approval by the building administrator/administrative designee who will consult with the Special Education Director.